-From the top, you’ll have terrain choices ranging from intermediate blue squares to double black diamond.
-Aspen Mountain caters towards more advanced skiers.
+From the top, you’ll have terrain choices ranging from intermediate blue squares to double black diamonds.
+Aspen Mountain caters to more advanced skiers.

 Although newbies and non-skiers can still take advantage of riding the Silver Queen Gondola to check out the views.
 These include 14,267-foot Castle Peak and 13,561-foot Hayden Peak, towering above the Aspen Mountain summit.

-Non-Skiers – Summer and winter, non-skiers can still access the gondola via a reduced ticket called the Foot Pass.
-Recreation includes the highest elevated “official” disc golf course in the world, yoga classes, bluegrass concerts, biking and hiking trails, plus activities for the kids.
+Non-Skiers – In summer and winter, non-skiers can still access the gondola via a reduced ticket called the Foot Pass.
+Recreation includes the highest elevated “official” disc golf course in the world, yoga classes, bluegrass concerts, biking, and hiking trails, plus activities for the kids.
 The Sundeck serves up lunch.
-The summer gondola rides are available at neighbor Snowmass as well.
+The summer gondola rides are available at neighboring Snowmass as well.

 Snowmass’ Elk Camp Gondola

 Snowmass is a big mountain with 3,132 skiable acres.
-There are two main routes of transportation from base village, a gondola and the Village Express Chairlift.
+There are two main routes of transportation from the base village, a gondola, and the Village Express Chairlift.
 The Elk Camp Gondola delivers you up to nearly 10,000 feet in elevation.

 Winter Park’s The Gondola